lieweHenksie/lieweHenksie/README.md

 To whom it may concern,

-People think it's hard to make a difference.

-but it's not.
+People think it's hard to make a difference, but it's not.
 Every one of our decisions, actions, and purchases **echoes** acrross our nearly 8 billion strong existence.
 Every bit of plastic, every ounce of kindness, all of it _stretches_ across us all.
 And although making a difference isn't hard, making the right one is.

 For now we are still a hedonistic little superbaby testing it's morality.
 A single organism in its infancy, just barely able to to communicate with itself.
 Obscured from ourselves.
 Even though many of our universal truths may already exist, perhaps in a foreign metafor, or a funeral rite, or just in a meme.